Malden Manor railway station

-Malden Manor railway station, in the Royal Borough of Kingston upon Thames in south London is one of the stations on the Chessington Branch Line, part of the London suburban network of South Western Railway, and is in Travelcard Zone 4.
+Malden Manor railway station, in the Royal Borough of Kingston upon Thames in south London is one of the stations on the Chessington Branch Line, part of the London suburban network of South Western Railway, and is in London fare zone 4.
 It is 11 mi 5 chain down the line from London Waterloo.

 Like all others on the branch, the station is built in the concrete style of the 1930s (see external link); it was designed by James Robb Scott and opened on 29 May 1938.
 South-west of the station is a three-span, 140 ft (42m) viaduct over the Hogsmill River, a tributary of the River Thames.

 Both platforms were extended to take ten-coach trains on 8 May 2014.

 Services

+All services at Malden Manor are operated by South Western Railway.

-South Western Railway operate half-hourly services between London Waterloo and Chessington South.
+The typical service on all days of the week is two trains per hour in each direction between London Waterloo and Chessington South.

 Connections

-London Buses route S3 and route K1 both serve this station.
+London Buses routes K1 and S3 serve the station.